-What you'll study on this FdA Early Years Care and Education degree course
+What you'll study on this FdA Early Years Care and Education course

-Each unit on this course is worth a certain number of credits.
-You'll study units worth 80 credits a year in the part-time mode.
+Each module on this course is worth a certain number of credits.
+You'll study modules worth 80 credits a year in the part-time mode.

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry and some optional modules may not run every year.
 If a module doesn’t run, we’ll let you know as soon as possible and help you choose an alternative module.